 I mix all of the above ingredients, using boiling hot water so that the rice syrup easily dissolves, in a juice pitcher.
 Let cool before giving to baby!
 Once baby is 1-year-old you can continue goat milk in place of cow milk, but you should make it whole milk (equal parts goat milk and water) and discontinue the rice syrup.
 When used with the rice syrup, it is 20 calories per ounce.
 As whole milk without rice syrup, it is 19 calories per ounce.
 I recently switched Cyrene (11-months-old) to the whole milk dilution.

-Note: Any time goat milk is the sole source of nutrition, doctors recommend the feeding of a vitamin supplement (I use a liquid multi vitamin supplement prescribed by my kids' doctor).
+Note: Any time goat milk is the sole source of nutrition, doctors recommend a vitamin supplement (I use a liquid multi vitamin supplement prescribed by my kids' doctor).

 I have been very happy with this choice.
 Though, I think Marcus' eczema was due, in part, to his peanut allergy...
 I know that something in the store-bought formulas was causing it to be much worse.
 I have not regretted my decision to switch formulas!